 Inversely, in Malatesta, the movement could have rediscovered the insurrectional teachings of Matese.
 The impulse of the will to destroy power in every form and on every occasion, suspicion towards agreements and defeatism, the need for organisational instruments of attack and defence.
-But it did not want that, it wanted progressive numerical growth, and it found justification for it; it wanted the regulated organisation of economic defence, and it found justification for it; it wanted a form of party that aimed at righting the sins of the marxist one, and it found it there.
+But it did not want that, it wanted progressive numerical growth, and it found justification for it; it wanted the regulated organisation of economic defence, and it found justiout government - the Communism of the Free.
+It is the synthesis of the two ideals pursued by humanity throughout the ages - Economic and Political Liberty.